williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id*/lifecycle/reset_factors %}

 This operation resets all factors for the specified user.
 All MFA factor enrollments returned to the unenrolled state.
-The user's status remains ACTIVE.
+The user&#8217;s status remains ACTIVE.
 This link is present only if the user is currently enrolled in one or more MFA factors.

 ##### Request Parameters
 {:.api .api-request .api-request-params}